Angular defect: Positive defects on non-convex figures

-It is tempting to think that every non-convex polyhedron must have some vertices whose defect is negative, but this need not be the case.
-Two counterexamples to this are the small stellated dodecahedron and the great stellated dodecahedron, which have twelve convex points each with positive defects.
+It is tempting to think that every non-convex polyhedron must have some vertices whose defect is negative, but this need not be the case if the Euler characteristic is positive (a topological sphere).

-A counterexample which does not intersect itself is provided by a cube where one face is replaced by a square pyramid: this elongated square pyramid is convex and the defects at each vertex are each positive.
+A counterexample is provided by a cube where one face is replaced by a square pyramid: this elongated square pyramid is convex and the defects at each vertex are each positive.
 Now consider the same cube where the square pyramid goes into the cube: this is concave, but the defects remain the same and so are all positive.

-Negative defect indicates that the vertex resembles a saddle point, whereas positive defect indicates that the vertex resembles a local maximum or minimum.
+Two counterexamples which are self-intersecting polyhedra are the small stellated dodecahedron and the great stellated dodecahedron, with twelve and twenty convex points respectively, all with positive defects.